jchen217/badd-labs/labs/b7/README.md

 `Hint`: Only the contract owner should be allowed to call this function.

-Exercise 3. implement the liquidation
+Exercise 3.
+Implement the liquidation
 ---

 Now, let’s simulate the liquidation process.